 Your fitness age gives you an idea of how your fitness compares with a person of the same sex.
 Your watch uses information, such as your age, body mass index (BMI), resting heart rate data, and vigorous activity history to provide a fitness age.
-If you have a Garmin Index[TM] scale, your watch uses the body fat percentage metric instead of BMI to determine your fitness age.
+If you have an Index® scale, your watch uses the body fat percentage metric instead of BMI to determine your fitness age.
 Exercise and lifestyle changes can impact your fitness age.

-NOTE: For the most accurate fitness age, complete the user profile setup (Setting Up Your User Profile, page 78).
+NOTE: For the most accurate fitness age, complete the user profile setup (Setting Up Your User Profile, page 72).